 6.5 Accruals may be added to existing collections but may be catalogued separately using the references for the collection but adding the term ‘addl’ (additional).

-7.1 The catalogue for Ceredigion Archives is online.
+for Ceredigion Archives is online.
 As new catalogues are completed they are web-mounted.
 Catalogues are created in the majority language of the collection.

 7.2 Copies of catalogues are maintained on the servers of the authority to prevent the total loss of data in the event of catastrophic damage to the website.